bolibrice-dev/vpath/README.md

 Note: the binary data is currently not JPEG, just a bunch of bytes to demonstrate that the core logic works.
 IMPORTANT: I did not take data endianess into consideration as I focused on the core functionality.

+Also: This is a user space application not a kernel aplication

 Testing code will be added soon :-)